agailloty/portfolio-site/content/english/home/datacamp.md

 active = true  # Activate this widget? true/false
 weight = 50  # Order that this section will appear.

-title = "The Data Enthusiast !"
+title = "Play with R code !"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 # hero_media = "hero-academic.png"